 Timber Living can quote this if the customer wishes.

-How long will it take to delivery my product after I order it?
+How long will it take to deliver my product after I order it?

-Delivery time is approx 8/10 weeks from date of order.
+Delivery time is approx 8/10 weeks from the date of order.

 Do you need planning permission for a Log Cabin?

 You need to plan for anything over 25 square metres that you intend to live in.
 A lot of people have been given planning permission for our cabins.
 A lot of people have built on their own land without planning.
 It depends on the area you’re in sometimes.